2uanta17/yt-vcheck/README.md

 This web app uses:

-- Angular (with Signals, because why not)
+- Angular (with Signals)
 - Angular Material 3
 - Angular CDK Virtual Scroll
 - YouTube Data API v3
-- .NET 9 Minimal API (it's just sitting in the folder lol)
+- .NET 9 Minimal API (it's just sitting in the folder)

 You may ask: why is this techstack?
 I don't know, I thought I might want to learn Minimal APIs and Angular so I vibecoded using it, in the end I learned nothing though.

 ## What it does

 - **Identify Ghost Videos:** Finds deleted, private, or region-locked tracks.
 - **Find & Swap Replacements:** Hit the search icon on any dead video, pick a matching healthy video from the top 5 search results, and swap them.
 The app does the heavy lifting: inserting the new one at the exact same index and deleting the old dead one.
+Sometimes it doesn't find the correct one.
 - **Remove Duplicates:** Authorize with OAuth to bulk-delete duplicate healthy tracks and extra copies of dead videos in one click.
 - **Quota Tracking:** Displays your estimated daily API unit usage so Google doesn't slap you with a 403 block out of nowhere.
 - **Collapsible Board:** Fold up the settings card header so the config inputs don't eat up half your screen after you've scanned.